mrkamel/cassandra_store/README.md

 Post.first.destroy
 ```

-CassandraRecord supports comprehensive query methods in a chainable way:
+CassandraStore supports comprehensive query methods in a chainable way:

 * `all`